Edward Waters College is an "Historically Black College or University" (HBCU)

 Full-time vs. Part-time Studies at Edward Waters College

-Compared to other colleges and universities across the nation, Edward Waters College is less diverse than average in terms of overall diversity.
-We rank Edward Waters College #1353 out of 2,179.
+Compared to other colleges and universities across the nation, Edward Waters College is about average in terms of overall diversity.
+We rank Edward Waters College #2036 out of 3,514.

 The chart below shows each element that we looked at to determine this ranking, and how that metric compares to the national average.
 100 would indicate excellent diversity in each category, and 1 would mean poor diversity.